Kidney Transplant: Before Your Surgery

 What is a kidney transplant?

-A kidney transplant is surgery to give you a healthy kidney from another person.
+A kidney transplant gives you a healthy kidney from another person.
 The new kidney may come from someone you know.
 Or it may come from a stranger or a person who has died.

-Before you have a transplant, you may need to have tests to see how well the donor kidney matches your tissue type and blood type.
+Before you have a transplant, you will need to have tests to see how well the donor kidney matches your tissue type and blood type.

-To do the surgery, the doctor makes a cut in your lower belly.
-This cut is called an incision.
+To do the surgery, the doctor makes a cut (incision) in your lower belly.
 The doctor places the donated kidney in your lower belly.
 Your own kidneys are not taken out unless they're causing problems.
-The doctor then connects the blood vessels of the new kidney to your blood vessels.
+Then the blood vessels of the new kidney are connected to your blood vessels.
 The doctor also connects the ureter of the new kidney to your bladder.
 (A ureter is the tube that carries urine from the kidney to the bladder.)
-Then the doctor closes the incision with stitches or staples.
+Then the incision is closed with stitches or staples.
 The incision will leave a scar that will fade with time.

 You need only one healthy kidney to live.
 The new kidney can do the work that your own kidneys can't do.
 It will remove waste from your blood.
-And it will balance your body's fluids and chemicals.
-Your new kidney may start to work very soon after surgery.
-Or it may not start to work well for a few weeks.
+It will keep your body's fluids and chemicals in balance.
+Your new kidney may start to work very soon after surgery, or it may take a few weeks.
 If your kidney doesn't start to work right away, you will need to have dialysis until the new kidney can take over.

-Most people need to take about 4 weeks off from work.
-But it depends on the type of work you do and how you feel.
+Most people need to take several weeks or longer off from work.
+It depends on the type of work you do and how you feel.

 How do you prepare for surgery?